 - above the ankle boots

 One of the most important skills you can develop to survive in the bush is Fire Craft.
 You must have the skill to make a warming fire day or night.
 Regardless of weather and temperature.
-Fire is so important to wilderness survival that it is rated as the number 1 most necessary bush craft skill to learn.
+Fire is so important to wilderness survival.
+That Fire Craft is rated as the number 1 most necessary bush craft skill to master.

-To make do in the north country survival and bush craft skills must be studied and learned.
+To make do in the north country.
+Survival and bush craft must be studied and learned.
 You must know how to dress properly, build a fire under all weather conditions, and follow the ancient wisdom of living nature's balance.
 If you are to survive.